looeee/discoverthreejs-site/markdown/book/first-steps/camera-controls.md

 You'll immediately notice [the cube is not illuminated from the back](#a-glaring-problem).
 We'll explain why and how to fix this in the next chapter.

 {{% note %}}
-TODO-POSTLAUNCH: add a "using the controls section" that explains how the controls work
+TODO-LOW: add a "using the controls section" that explains how the controls work
 {{% /note %}}

 ## Working with the Controls